abcafr/github-actions-test/README.md

 ```

-Where $GITHUB_PERSONAL_TOKEN is a token that you can create yourself for authentication.
+Where GITHUB_PERSONAL_TOKEN is a token that you can create yourself for authentication.

 ### Using the GITHUB_TOKEN for authenticating